The quick answer is — as long as it takes to find your lost dog or cat.

 Even if your pet has been missing for a while… our database can be super-helpful.

-We keep all pets in our Lost-and-Found Database for at least 2 years or until they are found.
+We keep all pets in our Lost and Found Pets Database for at least 2 years or until they are found.

 Lost Dog